keremkem/eegdirectsignalvoxelization/README.md

 Acknowledgments
 This work builds upon contributions from the SPIS Dataset (Sabancı University, Torkamani-Azar et al., 2020) and related open-source EEG processing frameworks.
 Special thanks to Kerem Kemik for methodological development and system integration.
+Claude 4.5 Sonnet was used for vibecoding.

 “This code is a bridge between electric silence and hemodynamic rhythm—designed only for research, not for profit.”